mckenziearts/laravel-oauth/readme.md

 ## Introduction

-Social OAuth authentication for Laravel 5.
-Drivers: Facebook, Twitter, Google, LinkedIn, Github, Bitbucket, Instagram.
+Social OAuth authentication for Laravel 5 which provides oAuth support in PHP 5.3+ and is very easy to integrate with any project which requires an oAuth client.
 This package use [Laravel Socialite](https://github.com/laravel/socialite).
+For Laravel 4 look this [package](https://github.com/artdarek/oauth-4-laravel)

+## Supported services

+The library supports OAuth 2.0 compliant services.
+A list of currently implemented services can be found below.
+More services will be implemented soon.

+Included service implementations:

+- OAuth2
+    - Facebook
+    - GitHub
+    - Google
+    - Instagram
+    - LinkedIn
+    - Bitbucket
+    - Twitter
+    - Dribbble
+- more to come!

 ## Installation